MaxwellJia/rental_app/items/report.md

 *I used the following data structures in my project:*

-1. *LinkedList*
+1. *List*
-   * *Objective: used for storing the raw data strings loaded from firebase dabase as we store them linearly there and store the search results after price comparison.
-Sometimes we need to search in other properties, like districts and sizes rather than price.
-We also display search results in recycle view, which is achieved by designing a linear adapter. *
+   * *Objective: Sometimes we need to load data from FBDB but is not used for search.
+We only display them in Home Fragment.
+Or we need list to display them in the recycle view to show searching results and sort them by likes received.*
-  * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
+  * *Code Locations: defined in [Class HouseAdapter](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/HouseTree.java); processed using [adapter = new RecyclerView.Adapter<RecyclerView.ViewHolder>()](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/home/HomeFragment.java#L208-253) and [Search results](https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/ui/home/HomeFragment.java#L323-330)
   * *Reasons:*
      * *On the front page we don't need to search by price.*
      * *Since firebase database is a linear structure, if we want to read data from there, we need to load data one by one and form a list*